 The Scheme holds a small number of annuities where whole or partial Scheme benefits were insured by the Company.
 This includes a very small number of Maltese members where payment is made in Euros.

-Given that the nature of these assets, they are not included in the allocation or performance benchmarking.
+Given that the nature of these assets, they are not included in the strategic allocation or investment performance benchmarking.

 General principles

 The Trustees ensure that all investment manager engagements have clearly defined benchmarks, objectives and management parameters.